 Tour Scotland Video Autumn Morning Drive To Pittenweem East Neuk Of Fife

-Tour Scotland travel video of an Autumn morning road trip drive from Upper Largo through Colinsburgh on ancestry visit to Pittenweem, East Neuk of Fife, Scotland.
+Tour Scotland travel video of an Autumn morning road trip drive from Upper Largo through Colinsburgh on ancestry, genealogy, family history visit to Pittenweem, East Neuk of Fife.
 Founded as a fishing village around a probably early Christian religious settlement, it grew along the shoreline from the west where the sheltered beaches were safe places for fishermen to draw their boats up out of the water.
 Later a breakwater was built, extending out from one of the rocky skerries that jut out south-west into the Firth of Forth like fingers.
 This allowed boats to rest at anchor rather than being beached, enabling larger vessels to use the port.
 A new breakwater further to the east was developed over the years into a deep, safe harbour with a covered fish market.
 As the herring disappeared from local waters and the fishing fleet shrank, this harbour and its attendant facilities became the main harbour for the fishermen of the East Neuk of Fife.
 The Pittenweem witches were five Scottish women accused of witchcraft in the small fishing village of Pittenweem in Fife on the east coast of Scotland in 1704.
 Another two women and a man were named as accomplices.
 Accusations made by a teenage boy, Patrick Morton, against a local woman, Beatrix Laing, led to the death in prison of Thomas Brown, and, in January 1705, the murder of Janet Cornfoot by a lynch mob in the village.
 Two of the accused women, Laing and Nicholas Lawson, were imprisoned again in 1708 after charges of witchcraft were levelled against them by Cowper and another local minister.
 They were released in April 1709 and pardoned after Queen Anne issued an Act of Indemnity.
 Another of the accused women, Janet Horseburgh, sued the bailies responsible for her incarceration; she received an apology and monetary recompense.

 All photographs are copyright of Sandy Stevenson, Tour Scotland, and may not be used without permission.